Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 Click Create VM.

-To set up network connectivity between BareMetal subnets, Virtual Private Cloud subnets, and/or on-prem subnets, you will need a routing instance.
-You can create a routing instance by contacting
+To set up network connectivity between BareMetal subnets, Virtual Private Cloud subnets, and/or on-prem subnets, you need to create a Routing Instance resource.
+To create a Routing Instance, contact

-If your folder already has Cloud Interconnect network connectivity (VPC-to-On-Prem) configured, you can either use the existing routing instance or request an additional routing instance for standalone network connectivity.
+If your folder already has Cloud Interconnect network connectivity (VPC-to-On-Prem) configured, you can either use the existing Routing Instance or request a new additional Routing Instance to be created for standalone network connectivity.

 Make sure you have a routing instance in your folder